noelmcloughlin/salter/README.rst

 =======
 Salter:
 =======
-A meta profile manager for MacOS, FreeBSD, and Linux.
+A software meta profile manager for MacOS, FreeBSD, and Linux.

 .. contents:: **Table of Contents**